Smear of duodenal fluid aspirate

 Toggle: English / Spanish

-Smear of duodenal fluid aspirate is an examination of fluid taken from the
+Smear of duodenal fluid aspirate is an exam of fluid from the

-to check for signs of a possible infection (such as or ).
+to check for signs of an infection (such as or ).
+Rarely, this test is also done in a newborn to check for biliary atresia.

 Duodenal aspirated fluid smear

-Do not eat or drink anything, even water, for 12 hours before the test.
+Do not eat or drink anything for 12 hours before the test.

-The test is done to diagnose infection of the small bowel, but it is only rarely necessary.
-In most cases, this test is only done when a diagnosis could not be made with a stool examination or other tests.
+The test is done to look for infection of the small bowel.
+However, it is not often needed.
+In most cases, this test is only done when a diagnosis cannot be made with other tests.

 There should be no disease-causing organisms in the duodenum.
 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.